DougHennig/FormattingStrings/README.md

 See the [Format string component](https://learn.microsoft.com/en-us/dotnet/standard/base-types/composite-formatting#format-string-component) section of the [Composite Formatting](https://learn.microsoft.com/en-us/dotnet/standard/base-types/composite-formatting) article for details on format strings.
 Note that not all format strings are available: only datetime (with the exception of the O format) and numeric (with the exception of the B, E, G, and R formats) format strings are supported.

+## Why not use TEXTMERGE?

+Format goes beyond TEXTMERGE: it can format numeric and date values and insert carriage returns and linefeeds easily.

 ## Release History

+### 2024-08-24

+* Added missing LOCAL statements.
+* Ignore \r, \n, {, and } in values.

 ### 2023-12-16